Most Important Forex Indicators All Forex Traders Should Know

 The Bollinger Band

-Any list of proven best Forex indicators needs to include some form of volatility channel.
-A volatility channel is another method of identifying a trend.
-It uses the idea that if the price goes beyond a moving average with an additional amount, a trend may have then begun.
-A Bollinger band is a volatility channel invented by financial analyst John Bollinger, more than 30 years ago.
-It is still among the best indicators for Forex trading out of the various volatility channel methods available for Forex traders.
+Any list of the best Forex indicators needs to include some form of volatility channel - which is another method of identifying a trend.
+A Bollinger Band is a volatility channel invented by financial analyst John Bollinger, more than 30 years ago and it is still among the most popular trading indicators for Forex.

 The Bollinger band uses two parameters: